Institutional Animal Care and Use Committee (IACUC)

 Novelution Online Protocol Submission System

-The UND IACUC is transitioning to an online protocol submission system developed by Novelution.
+Effective December 1, 2021, use of the online protocol submission system is required for all new and 3-year renewal protocol submissions.
 System demonstrations took place for faculty and students in April 2021.
 If you were unable to attend a demonstration, you will find it helpful to watch the video demonstration before interacting with the system:

 - Enhance collaborative and multidisciplinary research endeavors across the colleges and schools.